CONGRATULATIONS 2020 CLOVERBUD GRADUATES!!!

 - Cloverbud Meeting - Check the 4-H Calendar or call the office at 419-422-3851.

-- Cloverbud Day Camp is June 10, 2021- registration is first come, first served (limited to 60 total), $__ through May 31 and includes a t-shirt. $__ after that if space is available and no t-shirt; Link to registration form to come soon.
+- Cloverbud Day Camp is June 10, 2021- registration is first come, first served (limited to 48 total), $25 through May 28 and includes a t-shirt. $30 after that if space is available and no t-shirt; Click here for registration form.

 Fun 4-H Pledge Activity (A Clickit, Print it, Do it coloring sheet)